Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 * Some of this will feel circular (i.e. vendor selection might drive bank and vice versa - certain vendors/banks are a better fit for certain products and not others), so it might feel like it’s a bit up in the air
 * Banks care about a few things:
     1. Is this worth their time?
 Will you drive meaningful revenue to them on your core product?
-    2. Risk you are bringing them from a fraud, money laundering, complaince front.
+    2. Risk you are bringing them from a fraud, money laundering, compliance front.
     3. How fast you will grow?
-A customer acquisiton model to project 3-5 year growth is a good start.
+A customer acquisition model to project 3-5 year growth is a good start.
 * Drawing out every functional component of your "stack" at this early stage and understanding the interplay between them can help you get it out of your head.